javascript-tutorial/az.javascript.info/1-js/01-getting-started/2-manuals-specifications/article.md

-# Manuals and specifications
+# Nizamnamə və spesifikasiyalar

-This book is a *tutorial*.
+This book is a _tutorial_.
 It aims to help you gradually learn the language.
 But once you're familiar with the basics, you'll need other sources.

 ## Specification